Multi Task Inverse Reinforcement Learning for Common Sense Reward: Method

-where $f_\theta(\cdot)$ is our learned shared cs-reward.
-We then update the task-specific discriminator $D^t_\theta$ with the adversarial loss.
-Full description of our MT-CSIRL method is provided in Alg. \ref{alg:mt_irl}.
+The task discriminators are updated using task demonstrations $\mathcal{D}_{t}$, and trajectories sampled from the current policy $\tau_t \sim \pi_{\omega_t}$.
+A full description of our MT-CSIRL method is provided in Alg. \ref{alg:mt_irl}.

 The key aspect of our approach is the disentanglement between task-specific and task-agnostic rewards.
-This allows us to train on multiple environments using shared weights for all the different discriminators (see Figure \ref{fig:architecture}).
+This allows us to train on multiple environments while sharing weights among the different discriminators (see Fig. \ref{fig:architecture}).
 Intuitively, training the shared weights of the different discriminators to simultaneously distinguish expert demonstrations across various environments, avoids learning task-specific behaviors or spurious correlations.
 We will show empirically in Sec. \ref{sec:exp} that training on a variety of tasks is important for learning a transferable common-sense reward function.